-“The only thing he is guilty of being an idiot.”
+“The only thing he is guilty of being an idiot, no offense.”
 Macally chuckled.

 “Well for that answer you will have to wait for your day in court.
 All will be answered.
 Make sure Black, that you call me first so that I can set the stage.”